Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given 6 parameters, no output schema, and no annotations, the description is inadequate.
-It does not explain filtering options, pagination mechanics, or the structure of returned data.
-A tool with this complexity requires more context.
+Given 6 optional parameters and no output schema, the description is incomplete.
+It does not explain the pagination mechanism, default values, or what constitutes a 'schema' in this context.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.